np-guard/vpc-network-config-synthesis/README.md

   -config string
         JSON file containing config spec
   -fmt string
         Output format.
-One of "tf", "csv", "md"; must not contradict output file suffix. (default "acl").
+One of "tf", "csv", "md"; must not contradict output file suffix. (default "csv").
   -output-dir string
         Output Directory.
 If unspecified, output will be written to one file.
   -output-file string